tmadl/semisup-learn/README.md

 ===============

 Current semi-supervised learning approaches require strong assumptions, and perform badly if those assumptions are violated (e.g. low density assumption, clustering assumption).
+In some cases, they can perform worse than a supervised classifier trained only on the labeled exampels.
 Furthermore, the vast majority require O(N^2) memory.

 [(Loog, 2015)](http://arxiv.org/abs/1503.00269) has suggested an elegant framework (called Contrastive Pessimistic Likelihood Estimation / CPLE) which
 **only uses assumptions intrinsic to the chosen classifier**, and thus allows choosing likelihood-based classifiers which fit the domain / data